thumpshere/DeliveryAssignment/README.md

 # Design  Pattern
 ## MVVM
-- Model: Manage and store the data received from server .
+- Model: Manage the data received from server and the data stored in Cache.
 - ViewModel: Stands between view and model .
 All business logic are handled in viewModel.
 It receives the event form view and interacts with the model.
 ViewModel execute the logic to update the model based on the event.
 It also manages data that is to be stored on disk Cache
 - View: View and ViewControllers comes under this layer.
 This layer receives user interaction and send the events to ViewModel layer.
 It also observe the updation in viewModel and update the UI accordingly.